Grand Rapids Museums

 Frederik Meijer Gardens & Sculpture Park

 Named America’s #1 Sculpture Park by USA Today and #2 Botanical Gardens by TravelAwaits, Frederik Meijer Gardens & Sculpture Park has become one of the world’s top 50 most visited art museums since its founding in 1995.
 One of the nation’s most significant sculpture collections is showcased amidst a variety of indoor and outdoor gardens – Arid, English Perennial, Japanese, Michigan Farm, Tropical, Victorian and more.
+Beloved annual events include Butterflies are Blooming (March 1-April 30), Mums at Meijer Gardens (Oct) Christmas & Holiday Traditions and the ENLIGHTEN outdoor lighting spectacular (both late Nov-early Jan).
+Hours vary by season; peak season hours are 9am-5pm Mon & Wed-Sat; 9am-9pm Tue and 11am-5pm Sun.
+General adult admission is $25.
 Learn more about the Gardens in their FAQ.

-Interact with domestic pigs, goats, bunnies, donkeys, camels and more at Deer Tracks Junction Adventure Park, and get face-to-face with yaks, bison, llamas, emus and other wild animals in Site 57, Michigan’s only drive-thru safari.
-They’re in Cedar Springs, about 25 minutes from Grand Rapids.
+Interact with domestic pigs, goats, bunnies, donkeys, camels and more at Deer Tracks Junction Adventure Park, and get face-to-face with yaks, bison, llamas, emus and other wild animals in Michigan’s only drive-thru safari.
+Deer Tracks is in Cedar Springs, about 25 minutes from Grand Rapids.
+Hours and admission to one or both parks varies by season.

 Also: The Rockford Area Museum explores the history and culture of this quaint community 20 minutes from downtown GR and the Cedar Springs Historical Museum, 25 minutes from town, includes displays of a 1900s home, old general store, Native American history and more.